Striking Hollywood writers vow not to picket Tony Awards, opening door to some kind of spectacle - ExBulletin

 Prior to the Writers Guild of America’s decision, a two-part Tony ceremony had been planned, with a pre-show of performances broadcast live on Pluto, and the main awards ceremony broadcast live on CBS and broadcast live. to premium members of Peacock.

-The big award show premiere during the current strike was the MTV movie & TV Awards, which had no host and relied on recycled clips and a handful of pre-recorded acceptance speeches.
-The strike also disrupted the PEN America gala and the Peabody Awards, which celebrates broadcasting and streaming, canceled their June 11 awards show on Monday.
+The first big awards show during the current strike was the MTV Movie & TV Awards, which had no host and relied on recycled music videos and a handful of pre-recorded acceptance speeches.
+The strike also disrupted the PEN America gala and the Peabody Awards, which celebrate broadcasting and streaming, canceled their June 11 awards show on Monday.

 Mark Kennedy is at http://twitter.com/KennedyTwits